 You are here:

-Caption: This oral history, housed at the Lyndon B. Johnson Presidential Library, highlights Bayard Rustin’s civil rights work throughout his life.
-This excerpt emphasizes his work organizing alongside A. Phillip Randolph in 1941 and 1963.
+Caption: This oral history, housed at the LBJ Presidential Library, highlights Bayard Rustin’s civil rights work throughout his life.
+This excerpt emphasizes his work organizing alongside A. Philip Randolph in 1941 and 1963.

 Rustin continued to organize and participate in demonstrations.
 Rustin was one of the organizers of the first planned Freedom Ride in 1947 to challenge racial discrimination in interstate travel.
 He later became a trusted advisor of Dr. Martin Luther King, Jr., helped organize the Southern Christian Leadership Conference (SCLC), and helped in the formation of the Student Nonviolent Coordinating Committee.